 Divestitures & Exit Strategies Requiring Carve-Out Statements

-Now that we have the 101-level insights behind us, let's take a closer look at some of the most common transactions that require carve-out financial statements.
+Now that we have the 101-level insights behind us, let's take a closer look at some of the more common transactions requiring carve-out financial statements.

 An entity wanting to divest a portion of its assets might prepare carve-out financials to help a potential buyer evaluate the prospective transaction as part of their due diligence.

-Carve-out financials are required when a public entity plans to distribute a portion of its assets – that constitute a business – by spinning it off to shareholders as a separate public company with its own equity structure.
-Spinoffs do not raise capital for their parent or the spun off entity.
+Carve-out financials are required when a public entity plans to distribute a portion of its total assets – that constitute a business – by spinning it off to shareholders as a separate public company with its own equity structure.
+Spinoffs do not raise capital for their parent or the spun-off entity.

 Initial Public Offering (IPO)